hefvandz/bandcamp-url-extractor/README.md

 # bandcamp-url-extractor

 This is a Google Apps Script project that extracts URLs from Gmail threads and saves them to a Google Sheets spreadsheet.
+Super specific to my own workflow but has saved me hours in manually opening emails and links.
+Pairs well with a bulk URL opener tool.

 ## Features